2Yr·

 What is Bitcoin?

-Bitcoin is a digital, decentralized, and limited-quantity asset that operates completely without central authority, is easily divisible and transferable, and offers complete transparency, predictability, and tamper-resistance.
+Bitcoin is a digital, decentralized and limited-quantity asset that functions entirely without central authority, is easily divisible and transferable, and offers complete transparency, predictability and tamper resistance.

 Bitcoin is like money, except that ...